ethereumclassic/community-calls/_script.md

 These calls are recorded and uploaded to youtube, where you can subscribe, like and share.

+[If housekeeping] Before we start I just wanted to mention...

-- Today we have a open discussion..
+- Today we have a open discussion...
 - Today we are joined by special guest XXX to discuss YYY.
 We have been collecting questions from the community this week and have a few lined up, but there will be opportunity later on to ask questions directly if you are joining us in the voice chat.

 ## Outro